 Interest-bearing loans and borrowings are recognised initially at fair value less directly related incremental transaction costs.
-Subsequent to initial recognition, interest-bearing loans and borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the income statement over the period of the borrowings on an effective interest basis.
+Subsequent to initial recognition, interest-bearing loans and borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the Statement of Comprehensive Income over the period of the borrowings on an effective interest basis.

-(d)(ıv) Embedded derivatives
+(d)(iv) Embedded derivatives

 Certain derivatives are embedded within other non-derivative host financial instruments to create a hybrid instrument.
-Where the economic characteristics and risks of the embedded derivatives are not closely related to the economic characteristics and risks of the host instrument, and where the hybrid instrument is not measured at fair value, the embedded derivative is separated from the host instrument with changes in fair value of the embedded derivative recognised in the income statement.
+Where the economic characteristics and risks of the embedded derivatives are not closely related to the economic characteristics and risks of the host instrument, and where the hybrid instrument is not measured at fair value, the embedded derivative is separated from the host instrument with changes in fair value of the embedded derivative recognised in the Statement of Comprehensive Income.
 Depending on the classification of the host instrument, the host is then measured in accordance with IAS 39.